 - Income tax charged: 43.50—48%

+Portugal is a favorite country for digital nomads due to its pleasant climate, beautiful landscapes, and strong internet infrastructure.
 Lisbon and Porto, in particular, offer a great quality of life with their rich cultural histories, lively entertainment scenes, and strong expat communities.

 Portugal offers a digital nomad visa, also known as the D8 Visa.
 It is valid for one year and requires a minimum income of €3,280.
 When working remotely in Portugal, you are still liable to pay taxes, especially when you have resided in the country for an extended period.

-Portugal works on a self-assessment system, meaning it is your responsibility to calculate your taxes.
-The country’s income tax can get up to 48%.
-People with the D8 Visa are also required to have health insurance that covers them during their entire stay.
-This means health insurance must cover a minimum of €30,000 in medical expenses.
-This includes coverage for emergency medical care, hospitalization, and repatriation.
+People with the D8 Visa must also have health insurance that covers them during their entire stay.
+This means health insurance must cover a minimum of €30,000 in medical expenses, including coverage f

 4. Mexico